The way we move around our towns and cities plays a significant role in reducing carbon emissions, improving air quality and achieving better health.

 After work from London Living Streets Local Group a programme of wait time reviews was undertaken by Transport for London at all signalised crossings in London.
 Now pedestrians are given more priority at crossings across the capital.

 20mph speed limit in Wales

 Living Streets Cymru was a key part of the Welsh Government task force group that made recommendations for a default 20mph speed limit for residential roads in Wales.
-As a result, eight locations in Wales are trailing default 20mph roads this summer ahead of government plans for a national roll out in 2023.
+As a result, eight locations in Wales are trailing default 20mph roads ahead of government plans for a national roll out in 2023.

 None of this would have been possible without the campaigning of Living Streets members since the organisation was founded in 1929.
 Join us.